 Instructions

-In a bowl, mix together flour, baking powder, salt.
-Set aside.
+In a medium bowl, mix the flour, baking powder, and salt together.
+Set it aside for now.

 Nutrition